katkaldunska/validation_app/README.md

 # Validation App

-Form Validator is an app representing different types of validation on various kinds of inputs.
+Validation App presents different types of validation on various kinds of inputs.

   - By selecting M - male  from first radio, you will add field for military service book
   - By selecting country you will add phone prefix, and place position of capital in selected country